osamaqarem/drag-select/README.md

   selection: {
     /**
      * Whether the selection mode is active.
+     * Selection mode is active when there are any selected items.
      *
      * When active, tapping list items will add them or remove them from selection.
      * Config callbacks {@link Config.onItemSelected} and {@link Config.onItemDeselected} will be invoked instead of {@link Config.onItemPress}.
      */
     active: DerivedValue<boolean>
     /**
      * Add an item to selection.
-When there are no selected items, adding a single item to selection activates selection mode.
      *
      * Must be invoked on the JS thread.
-     * Note that updates are reflected asynchronously on the JS thread and synchronously on the UI thread.
      */
     add: (id: string) => void
     /**
      * Clear all selected items.
-Clearing selected items automatically deactivates selection mode.
      * Note that this does not trigger {@link Config.onItemDeselected}.
      *
      * Must be invoked on the JS thread.
-     * Note that updates are reflected asynchronously on the JS thread and synchronously on the UI thread.
      */
     clear: () => void
     /**
      * Remove an item from selection.
-     * When the last item is removed from selection, selection mode is deactivated.
      *
      * Must be invoked on the JS thread.
-     * Note that updates are reflected asynchronously on the JS thread and synchronously on the UI thread.
      */
     delete: (id: string) => void
     /**
      * Indicates whether an item is selected.
      *
      * Must be invoked on the JS thread.
-     * Note that updates are reflected asynchronously on the JS thread and synchronously on the UI thread.
      */
     has: (id: string) => boolean
     /**